TidyBot: Personalized Robot Assistance with Large Language Models: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank William Chong, Kevin Lin, and Jingyun Yang for fruitful technical discussions.
+The authors would like to thank William Chong, Kevin Lin, and Jingyun Yang for fruitful technical discussions, and Bob Holmberg for mentorship and support in building up the mobile platforms.
 This work was supported in part by the Princeton School of Engineering, Toyota Research Institute, and the National Science Foundation under CCF-2030859, DGE-1656466, and IIS-2132519.

 \begin{appendices}